Office of International Education Contacts & Staff

 - Marie Mahon, International Student Advisor

-Marie Mahon is an International Student Advisor at both the Sylvania and Southeast Center Campuses.
+Marie Mahon is an International Student Advisor at both the Sylvania and Southeast Campus Campuses.
 Her main responsibilities are to provide academic and Immigration advising to international students.
 Marie originally came to the United States from Ireland as an F-1 student, so she has a special interest in helping students who are far away from home, who are learning how to live and survive in a new country.
 She has traveled to England, Belgium, Germany, France, Italy, Canada, Hong Kong and Vietnam.
 She loves food, reading books, knitting and traveling to other countries.
 Marie has two teenage kids who keep her busy and her philosophy in life is to "enjoy today and appreciate each other."

 Building SSB, Room 214 I 971-722-5670 I Intled.firstname.lastname@example.org

 Useni Makano is a recent Graduate of Portland State University.
 At PSU Useni majored in International Studies with a focus in International Development.
 Prior to coming to the Office of International Education at PCC, Useni worked with the Student Outreach Office at Clackamas Community College as a Campus Tour Coordinator.
 He also began working with international students while finishing his studies at Portland State University as a program assistant for the PSU International Summer Programs.
 At PCC, Useni is working in both the International Students Admissions and Activities.
 He currently is enjoying leading conversations in the new and exciting Talk Time Café @ both Cascade and Rock Creek campuses.
 He also enjoys playing and watching soccer, as well as spending time with family and friends.
 Useni has experience traveling in the Congo, Tanzania, and Canada.